ShieldBattery/ShieldBattery/README.md

 # ShieldBattery

-The modern way to play StarCraft: Brood War.
+The modern way to play StarCraft 1.

 ShieldBattery is a custom server and launcher client for StarCraft: Remastered, adding many features and improvements while utilizing the real game client for gameplay.
 It is a community-run project